-So the list I'm about to share with you focuses on my favorite place in all of Italy: The Amalfi Coast… the 32-mile, hair-raisingly beautiful coastal road which winds from Sorrento to Salerno through paradise.
-This list has become kind of famous among my extended circle.
-It has been passed from traveler to traveler in a kind of a code of silence for years.
+Thankfully, my favorite restaurants, hotels, and shops have all weathered the last few years of turmoil due to the pandemic and they are all open for business and ready to welcome tourists back.
+So the list I'm about to share with you focuses on my favorite place in all of Italy: The 32-mile, hair-raisingly beautiful coastal road which winds from Sorrento to Salerno through paradise.
+This list has become kind of famous among my extended circle of friends and family.
 So here you go... my favorite restaurants and a few other tips.

 (Since most newcomers to the Amalfi Coast stay in or around Positano, I’ve kept that in mind when putting this list together)

 Il Pirata in Praiano (about a 10 to 15 minute drive from Positano) is my favorite restaurant in the whole world! (big bold statement, but hand-on-my-heart true)

 The setting is magical, the food is simple and delicious... and the short walk to the restaurant through a carved out rock is wonderfully dramatic.

 You should reserve a table on the little terrace which juts out over the water but keep in mind it will have to be either 7:30 or 9:30 (7:30 is my preference as I like having daylight and moonlight during the same dinner).

 The spaghetti with vongole is out of this world.

 Da Adolfo in Laurito is THE legendary beach restaurant on the coast.
 Only way to get there is by boat... unless you fancy walking up and down about 500 steps.

 The Da Adolfo boat will pick you up in the Positano harbor (watch for the little red boat with a fish flapping in the breeze).
 There is no charge for the boat ride but you must have a lunch reservation.
 (Or you can go by private boat taxi.)
 You can also use Adolfo's private little beach while you are there.